 The next time someone asks, “What kind of value could you glean from attending a show for cleaning?”
 Show them the process you used to build your 2020 project plan.
 Then explain how the pre-show preparation before, during and after any janitorial convention serves as an investment in your janitorial team’s success.

-If we missed each other at the 2019 ISSA Show, don’t worry, you can still schedule a free demo and see how our digital solutions can simplify your work.
+If we missed each other at the 2019 ISSA show, don't worry, follow this link to learn how our digital solutions can simplify your quality control program.